-- 46 If after accepting the performance engagement, the assurance practitioner concludes that the identified criteria are not suitable, the assurance practitioner shall assess whether to: - (a) change the terms of the performance engagement as described in paragraph 26 of this ASAE; or - (b) withdraw from or discontinue the performance engagement. - Criteria are either established or specifically developed.
+- As indicated in paragraph 27(b) of this ASAE, an assurance practitioner does not initiate or accept a performance engagement unless the assurance practitioner's preliminary knowledge of the performance engagement circumstances indicates that the identified criteria are suitable. - 48 If after initiating or accepting the performance engagement, the assurance practitioner concludes that the identified criteria are not suitable, the assurance practitioner shall assess whether to: - (a) change the terms of the performance engagement as described in paragraph 28 of this ASAE; or - (b) withdraw from or discontinue the performance engagement. - In the event that the assurance practitioner is unable to change the terms of, or withdraw from or discontinue, the performance engagement, under paragraph 89(c) of this ASAE, the assurance practitioner needs to consider the implications for the assurance report. - Criteria are either established or specifically developed.
 Ordinarily, established criteria are suitable when they are relevant to the needs of the intended users.
 When established criteria exist for an activity, specific users may agree to other criteria for their specific purposes.
 For example, various frameworks can be used as established criteria for evaluating the effectiveness of internal control.
 Specific users may, however, develop a more detailed set of criteria that meet their specific needs in relation to, for example, program administration where the assurance report may state: - (a) when it is relevant to the circumstances of the performance engagement, that the criteria are not embodied in laws or regulations, or issued by authorised or recognised bodies of experts that follow a transparent due process; and - (b) that it is only for the use of the specific users and for their purposes. - For some activities it is likely that no established criteria exist.
 In those cases, criteria are specifically developed.
-Ordinarily, the assurance practitioner: - Considers whether specifically developed criteria result in an assurance report that is misleading to the intended users. - Attempts to have the intended users or the responsible party acknowledge that specifically developed criteria are suitable for the intended users' purposes. - Considers how the absence of such an acknowledgement affects what is to be done to assess the suitability of the identified criteria, and the information provided about the criteria in the assurance report. - The assurance practitioner may use criteria developed by the responsible party for evaluating or measuring an activity if, in the assurance practitioner's opinion, they are suitable.
+Ordinarily, the assurance practitioner: - Considers whether specifically developed criteria result in an assurance report that is misleading to the intended users.

+- Attempts to have the intended users or the responsible party acknowledge that specifically developed criteria are suitable for the intended users' purposes. - Considers how the absence of such an acknowledgement affects what is to be done to assess the suitability of the identified criteria, and the information provided about the criteria in the assurance report. - The assurance practitioner may use criteria developed by the responsible party for evaluating or measuring an activity if, in the assurance practitioner's opinion, they are suitable.
 The responsible party may have developed a system of performance assessment and monitoring incorporating the use of internally developed criteria.
 In assertion-based engagements, this system of performance assessment may form the basis of the responsible party's written assertions regarding economy, efficiency or effectiveness of an activity.